nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 16. Switch between tabs :`switch`

-Switchs between the score list and score chart tabs.
+Switches between the score list and score chart tabs.

 Format: There we support using CLI or mouse.
 CLI - `switch`